givddul/OccupancyMonitoring/README.md

 ### Arduino - C++ Code

 The `/Microcontrollers/Arduino` directory contains two versions of the Arduino code, with and without freeRTOS.
 Ideally, we wanted to utilize freeRTOS, but ran into memory problems when trying to communicate with 3 Picos.
-Therefore, the `ArduinoFreeRTOS.ino` version only communicates with 2 Pico units, while the non-RTOS 'ArduinoCode.into` code does the complete job, communicating with all 3 Picos.
+Therefore, the `ArduinoFreeRTOS.ino` version only communicates with 2 Pico units, while the non-RTOS `ArduinoCode.into` code does the complete job, communicating with all 3 Picos.

 ##
 <img src="Project_overview.jpg" alt="structure"/>